muydanny/backend-curriculum-site/module2/lessons/cookies_sessions_in_rails.md

 end
 ```

 Reload your artist show page again, and use EditThisCookie to see what cookies you have now.
-What is different about the sesssion?
+What is different about the session?
 Can you change it?

 Update the show method in your ArtistsController one more time: